PlethoraThemes/wp-contrast-compress/README.txt

 == Installation ==

-This section describes how to install the plugin and get it working.
+	[TODO] This section describes how to install the plugin and get it working.

-e.g.

 	1. Upload `contrast-compress.php` to the `/wp-content/plugins/` directory
 	1. Activate the plugin through the 'Plugins' menu in WordPress
 	1. Place `<?php do_action('plugin_name_hook'); ?>` in your templates

 == Frequently Asked Questions ==